-With their responsibilities no longer confined to keeping the data center managed, running, and backed-up, MSPs can now focus more on customer cost management.
+With their responsibilities no longer confined to keeping the data centre managed, running, and backed up, MSPs can now focus more on customer cost management.
 By decreasing management complexity for themselves, they can, in turn, extend the value and time/cost-savings to their customers.
 To be successful they must, however, provide the right combination of applications and resources to meet and manage their customers’ diverse requirements (particularly in a hybrid cloud scenario) while at the same time minimising the burden of management.

 Equally, for hosting providers to stay competitive and help customers transition from an on-premise or standard hosted solution to a hybrid or full cloud deployment model, they need to offer the best-in-breed tools and applications to ensure optimal delivery.
 As more hosting and MSP entrants saturate the market, effective use of cloud management solutions will be one of the primary differentiators of success.
 For providers with hosting-only or limited cloud offerings, the opportunity will rest in their ability to offer more cloud and managed services.

 With the current industry momentum and adoption rates, there is no doubt that firms large and small are setting their sights on the cloud.
 Companies know they need to get there to be competitive if they are not there already.
 MSPs and hosting providers using cloud management solutions can effectively bridge the distance between their customers’ current legacy infrastructure and cloud-based offerings.